doctrine/common-documentation/en/reference/annotations.rst

 Default Namespace
 ~~~~~~~~~~~~~~~~~

+Disclaimer: You should only use this feature if you work in an isolated context
+            where you have control over all available annotations.

 If you don't want to specify the fully qualified class name or import
 classes with the use statement you can set the default annotation namespace using the
 ``setDefaultAnnotationNamespace()`` method.
-The following is an
+The following is an example where we
-example where we specify the fully qualified class name for the
+specify the fully qualified class name for the annotation:
-annotation:

 .. code-block :: php